-However, suppressing traumatic events or denying them altogether can cause the trauma to escape “sideways.”
+However, suppressing traumatic events or denying them all together can cause the trauma to escape “sideways.”
 Often, they’ll develop problems like eating disorders, alcoholism, drug addiction, and even depression.

 For men to get (and stay) sober, they must address their traumatic experiences head-on.

 Sandy’s Place, Hotel California by the Sea’s exclusively-female program, offers a specialized trauma treatment track for ladies suffering from PTSD.
 In an intimate setting, women can sort through their trauma with private therapists 2-3 times a week and heal with the support of their peers.

 Unfortunately, women are more likely to experience traumatic events in childhood, adulthood, and the extent of their active addictions.
 The denial or repression of their trauma can cause maladaptive behaviors and disorders.

 Addiction doesn’t discriminate – and neither does trauma.
 No matter who you are, where you come from, your financial situation, your marital status, or how “strong” you try to be, you can develop PTSD.

 Hotel California by the Sea approaches trauma, along with every mental illness, with compassion and nationally-acclaimed expertise.
 Our treatment methods are strategic and our team is tenacious, making for the manifestation of a perfect environment for healing.

 If you or a loved one are suffering from addiction, PTSD, or another co-occurring mental illness, reach out to our admissions team today to learn more about what you can do to start healing today.

 It is possible to recover from alcohol and drug addiction and stay recovered.